 - Best hotel in San Pancho – Hotel Casa San Pancho

 - Best restaurant in San Pancho – Barracuda

 - Best coffee shop in San Pancho – Kokonati

-- Best thing to do in San Pancho – Watch the sunset from the beach!
+- The best thing to do in San Pancho is watch the sunset from the beach!

 Amazing things to do in San Pancho Nayarit

 Let’s dive into everything you should do while in San Francisco Nayarit – San Pancho’s official name.